| | Head Injury |

 IV.
 Anesthetic

-CEA can be safely performed under
+management CEA can be safely performed under

 general anesthesia, regional anesthesia, or local